• Fayette County 457(b) Employee Retirement Plan

 Annual Dollar Limit on Elective Deferrals (IRC §457(b)(2))

-Internal Revenue Code (IRC) §457(b)(2) limits the amount of salary deferral contributions that can be contributed to the Fayette County 457(b) Employee Retirement Plan and to all IRC §457(b) plans and other similar type of plans in which an employee participates in any calendar year.
-The annual dollar limit is the lesser of 100 percent of the employee’s compensation for the calendar year, or the “applicable dollar amount” which is $22,500 in 2023.
-An employee must self-monitor elective deferrals made to any other current or former employer retirement plans, to avoid exceeding the IRC limits.
+Internal Revenue Code (IRC) §457(b)(2) limits the amount of salary deferral contributions that can be contributed to the Winneshiek County 457(b) Employee Retirement Plan and to all IRC §457(b) plans and other similar type of plans in which an employee participates in any calendar year.
+The annual dollar limit is the lesser of 100 percent of the employee’s compensation for the calendar year, or the “applicable dollar amount”, which is $24,500 in 2026.
+An employee must self-monitor elective deferrals made to any other current or former employer retirement plans to avoid exceeding the IRC limits.

 Age 50 or Older Catch-up Contributions (IRC §414(v)(2))

-For participants who are at least age 50 before the end of the plan year, the current dollar limits on elective deferrals are increased.
-The additional elective deferrals that are permitted to be made by an eligible participant is the lesser of the participant’s compensation for the year reduced by any other elective deferrals of the participant for the year or the “applicable dollar amount” which is $7,500 for 2023.
+For participants aged 50 or older as of the end of the plan year, the current dollar limits on elective deferrals are increased.
+The additional elective deferrals that are permitted to be made by an eligible participant are the lesser of the participant’s compensation for the year, reduced by any other elective deferrals of the participant for the year, or the “applicable dollar amount”, which is $8,000 for 2026.

 Special 3-year Plan Catch-Up Limitation

-If the applicable year is one of an Employee’s last 3 calendar years ending before the Participant attains Normal Retirement Age, the Employee may be eligible for additional deferrals.
+If the applicable year is one of the Employee’s last 3 calendar years ending before the Participant attains Normal Retirement Age (Ages 55-70), the Employee may be eligible for additional deferrals.
+If electing the Special 3-year Plan Catch-Up Limitation, neither the Age 50 nor the Special Ages 60, 61, 62, or 63 limitations apply.
 Consult the Plan Representative or Plan Document for additional information.

 Fayette County cannot give tax advice.
 If you have questions about how tax law may affect your tax situation, please consult a tax advisor.